 Funding

 Our voters have supported additional funding for enhanced firefighter staffing and supporting equipment through local option levies, which expire in five years.
-District voters supported an enhanced replacement levy in May 2014 and renewed the levy in May 2019 at the same rate of 45 cents per $1,000 of assessed valuation.
-This five-year levy allows TVF&R to retain 92 firefighters and paramedics hired since 2000 to help provide fast, safe, and effective emergency response.
-The levy will also be used to purchase land for future fire stations, fire hose, firefighting tools, and medical equipment to ensure effective emergency response throughout the District.
+District voters supported an enhanced replacement levy in May 2024 at the rate of 69 cents per $1,000 of assessed valuation.
+This five-year levy allows TVF&R to retain 92 firefighters and paramedics hired since 2000 and add 36 more to help provide fast, safe, and effective emergency response.
+The levy will also be used to purchase specialized equipment used for medical emergencies such as cardiac monitors and defibrillators as well as firefighting tools, including thermal imagers that aid in search and rescue efforts and self-contained breathing apparatus worn by firefighters in burning buildings, to ensure effective emergency response throughout the District.
+Funds will also purchase smaller vehicles used to fight wildfire, shuttle water, and transport patients.
+In addition, levy funding will allow the District to add support personnel who train and equip first responders.

-Station construction, land for fire stations, and command operating centers including emergency operating components, emergency response vehicles, and other long-term capital investments such as seismic improvements for faster response after an earthquake, have been funded through a series of bond sales after a 2006 voter approval of the sale of up to a total of $77.5 million of general obligation bonds.
-The current tax rate for the debt under a separate debt levy totals 14.1 cents per $1,000 of assessed valuation of property.
+Station construction, land for fire stations, and command operating centers including emergency operating components, emergency response vehicles, and other long-term capital investments such as seismic improvements for faster response after an earthquake, were funded through a series of bond sales after a 2006 voter approval of the sale of up to a total of $77.5 million of general obligation bonds.
+The proceeds for those bond issuances have been fully spent.
+In November 2021, the District was authorized by voters to issue $122 million of general obligation bonds to fund the replacement of larger response vehicles, fire station facilities and improvements, safety upgrades, and land for future stations.
+The current tax rate for the bonded debt is $0.1062 per $1,000 of assessed valuation of property.

 Financial Management